InfoAmazonia/jeo-plugin/README.md

 - node: runs Node 10 to build Gutenberg blocks
 - testdb: runs a secondary database for JEO phpunit tests

+Make sure to build the plugin with a simple command:

+		lando build

+Alternatively, you can build automatically in development mode with `lando watch`.

 Visit https://jeo-plugin.lndo.site to see the live site.
 Login with username `admin` and password `admin`.
+Enable the JEO plugin.

 Tooling includes `lando npm`, `lando composer`, `lando wp` and `lando phpunit`.
 Use them as if they were running in your host (but it actually runs inside the containers).